 Food processing sector is one of the largest sectors in India in terms of production, growth, consumption, and export.
-India's food processing sector covers fruit and vegetables; spices; meat and poultry; milk and milk products, alcoholic beverages, fisheries, plantation, grain processing and other consumer product groups like confectionery, chocolates cocoa product soya-based products, mineral water and high protein foods.
-Since liberalization in Aug'91 proposals for project proposed in various segments of the food and agro-processing industry.
+India's food processing sector covers fruit and vegetables; spices; meat and poultry; milk and milk products, alcoholic beverages, fisheries, plantation, grain processing and other consumer product groups like confectionery, chocolates and cocoa products soya-based products, mineral water, high protein foods etc. Since liberalization in Aug'91 proposals for projects o, f have been proposed in various segments of the food and agro-processing industry.
 Besides this, Govt. has also approved proposals for joint ventures; foreign collaboration, industrial licenses and 100% export oriented units envisaging an investment.
 Out of this, foreign investment is over Rs.10,000 crores.

 Retail, one of the largest sectors in the global economy (USD 7 Trillion), is going through a transition phase in India.
 One of the prime factors for non-competitiveness of the food processing industry is because of the cost and quality of marketing channels.
 Globally more than 72% of food sales occur through super stores.
 India presents a huge opportunity and is all set for a big retail revolution.
 India is the least saturated of global markets with a small organized retail and also the least competitive of all global markets.